 A: OVS provides need-based financial aid to qualified candidates.
 Currently 32% of our students in grades PK-12 receive tuition assistance, either in the form of aid or scholarships.
 The school offers a limited number of merit and need-based scholarships for qualified candidates.
 Information about these scholarships is available on the Tuition, Aid and Scholarships page of the website.

 Q: Does OVS enroll international students?

 A: OVS enrolls international students from around the world and has done so for generations.
 Our first international students enrolled at OVS in the 1950s.
 Today, our Admissions team travels the globe to recruit outgoing, intellectually curious students who are eager to participate in all aspects of OVS campus life, including sports, performing arts, community service, and outdoor education.
-This year, we welcomed new and returning boarding students from 12 countries, including China, Switzerland, Russia, Germany, Mexico, Finland, South Korea, Japan, Taiwan, Kazakhstan, Spain and Tajikistan.
+This year, we welcomed new and returning boarding students from 14 countries, including Brazil, Russia, Germany, Mexico, Ghana, South Korea, China, Japan, Taiwan, and Tajikistan.

 Q: What are the application requirements for international students?

 A: The application requirements are the same for domestic and international students.
 However, international applicants must include current English test scores with the application.
 We accept the TOEFL, TOEFL Jr., SSAT, or the ISEE.
 Our SSAT code is: 5536 and our TOEFL code is: 9550.